 Instructions

-- Bring a large pot of salted water to a roiling boil.
+- Bring a large pot of salted water to a rolling boil.
 Add macaroni and cook until very soft, 10 to 12 minutes.
-Drain, return the pasta to the pot and immediately toss with vinegar.
-Let cool ten minutes.
+Drain, return the pasta to the pot, and immediately toss with vinegar.
+Let cool for ten minutes.

-- In a large bowl, whisk together 1 cup of the mayonnaise, 1 ½ cups of the whole milk, the brown sugar, salt, and pepper.
+- In a large bowl, whisk together 1 cup of mayonnaise, 1 ½ cups of whole milk, brown sugar, salt, and pepper.

 - Once the macaroni has cooled for 10 minutes, toss with the mixed sauce and let cool to room temperature.

 - Once cool, fold in the scallion, carrot, and celery.
-Whisk together the remaining 1 cup mayonnaise and ½ cup whole milk and pour over macaroni salad.
+Whisk together the remaining 1 cup of mayonnaise and the ½ cup of whole milk, and pour over the macaroni salad.
 Toss well to coat.
 Taste and add more salt or pepper as needed.

 - Chill in the refrigerator until cold.